-- Research can be revenue generating in terms of increased number of consultancy projects, copyrights and patents.
+- Research can be revenue-generating in terms of an increased number of consultancy projects, copyrights, and patents.

 - Enhances personal and institutional reputation.

-Keeping in view the limited intellectual capital of private sector, Theoretical research which is totally innovative is a rare- except only in case of some island of isolated, self-motivated brilliance.
-Similarly,career advancement scheme is bound to produce sub – standard Ph.D work & research outcome.
+Keeping in view the limited intellectual capital of the private sector, Theoretical research which is totally innovative is rare- except only in case of some island of isolated, self-motivated brilliance.
+Similarly, the career advancement scheme is bound to produce sub-standard Ph.D. work & research outcomes.
 The industry rarely funds research activities in the private sector.
 Consultancy income is virtually negligible.
-Thus these institutions are best advised to encourage research which improves class room teaching and encourages greater teacher-student participation.
-It will do away with rote learning system and shall be twice – blessed as it will increase the employability of the students.
+Thus these institutions are best advised to encourage research which improves classroom teaching and encourages greater teacher-student participation.
+It will do away with the rote learning system and shall be twice – blessed as it will increase the employability of the students.
 This kind of research can be incorporated in the teaching schedule and thus the faculty will not feel anything like extra-burden.
 It does not require any special or additional resource.
-These institutions should strongly face the statutory bodies and their expert/peer teams with the research output mainly and only conducted with a view to improve teaching-no refereed journals; no cooked-up impact factor, no nothing.
+These institutions should strongly face the statutory bodies and their expert/peer teams with the research output mainly and only conducted with a view to improving teaching-no refereed journals; no cooked-up impact factor, no nothing.
 We are sure that the statutory bodies shall take cognizance of this in due course of time and will not measure all educational institutions with the same yardstick.